 Another issue with storing beans long-term is that they can become infested with weevils or moths.
-Often, the weevil eggs are already inside the beans when you purchase them.
+The weevil eggs are often inside the beans when you purchase them.
 Check the beans for holes; these are a sign of insect eggs.

 It can take several weeks for the eggs to hatch and develop, so the eggs usually aren’t an issue if you use the beans soon after purchasing.
-However, if you plan to store beans for more than a month or so, the weevils can hatch into adults, lay more eggs, and then you’ve got an infestation.
+However, if you plan to store beans for over a month, the weevils can hatch into adults, lay more eggs, and cause an infestation.